pqabelian/abelian-community-website/docs/guide/mining/gpu-mining.md

 version_abelminer: v2.0.3
 ---

-# Abelian GPU Mining User Guide
+# ABEL-ETHash GPU Mining User Guide

-This document explains how to run GPU mining software for the Abelian blockchain, covering both solo mining and pool mining options.
+This document explains how to run ABEL-ETHash GPU mining software for the Abelian blockchain, covering both solo mining and pool mining options.

 Please refer to the [Abelian Applications Guide](/guide/) to understand the software architecture and choose between solo mining or joining a mining pool.